Skip to content

 Occupational therapists can also play a valued role in addressing childhood obesity.
 Obesity can impact the physical, social and emotional health of affected children.
 They become at risk for developing conditions like asthma, type 2 diabetes, cardiovascular disease, high blood pressure, high cholesterol, sleep apnea and limitations in physical play.
 It’s also true that negative social attitudes can lead to bullying and, at times, depression.

 Pediatric occupational therapists are trained to perform necessary intervention in a number of environments, including schools, communities and homes.
-This can include addressing culturally appropriate healthy food preparation, enjoyable physical and social activities, strategies for decreasing negative stigmas about weight and bullying.
+This can include addressing culturally appropriate healthy food preparation, enjoyable physical and social activities, and strategizing about decreasing negative stigmas for weight and bullying.

 Occupational therapists can work alongside parents, teachers and nutritionists to provide the necessary education to enhance healthy lifestyles in all children and youth.